 Children and pets

 Looking after pets and young children can often be a handful.
-After a surgical procedure such a facelift, it is understandable to be tired and lacking the usual energy.
+After a surgical procedure like a facelift, it is understandable to be tired and lacking the usual energy.
 Asking friends or family to mind child or pets can, therefore, help lift some of the stress involved with this.
-As another option, patients might wish to get a babysitter or nanny to help you with little ones for a short time during recovery.
+As another option, patients might wish to get a babysitter or nanny to help them with the little ones for a short time during recovery.

 After the surgery, patients will not be able to drive as the effects of the anaesthesia wear off.
 Therefore, be sure to have organised for someone to be on pick up duty.
 It's recommended to ask a friend or family member, rather than a taxi service, as patients generally, will feel more at ease having someone familiar with them.